 Virtual assistants can be extremely useful in the healthcare industry, streamlining daily processes.
 Amazon’s Alexa is breaking into the healthcare sector by offering six new HIPAA compliant healthcare skills.
 However, as of now, it is an invite-only program, with six large organizations participating as partners to offer the new healthcare skills.
+However, is Alexa HIPAA compliant?

 It is important to note that the HIPAA Privacy Rule, safeguarding protected health information (PHI), established standards in which limits voice technology usage.
 Amazon uses HIPAA compliant data transfers, allowing them to offer the Alexa voice assistant to select healthcare organizations.
 In addition, Amazon offers business associate agreements (BAAs) to its’ partners satisfying HIPAA requirements (BAAs are required before the transmission of any PHI from one entity to another).